 Lateral job move meaning

-Types of Lateral or sideways move
+Types of lateral or sideways move

 1. Change job but not company

-It means you are making a lateral move within the same company.
+It means you are making a move within the same company.
 It happens when employees are transferred to a new department or assigned to a new role.
 In that case, the employee has to deal with a new responsibility but still remains familiar with the corporate culture and work environment.

 2. Change company but not job

-It happens when an employee move for the same position at another company.
+It happens when an employee moves for the same position at another company.
 In that case, the employee may face a new It means you are making a lateral move within the same company.
 It happens when an employee is transferred to a new department or assigned to a new role.
 In that case, the employee has to deal with a new responsibility but still remains familiar with corporate culture and work environment but he or she will be familiar with most of the job’s skills, requirements and responsibilities.

 Pros and cons of lateral job move